ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

         protocol: TCP
     ~~~

     This is a headless `Service` like all the others you have seen in previous chapters of this guide.
-Notice how this service also has the `prometheus.io` annotations to enable Prometheus to scrape its own metrics, although they will be ignored by the Prometheus `kubernetes-service-endpoints` job that scrapes these metrics.
+Notice how this service also has the `prometheus.io` annotations to enable Prometheus to scrape its own metrics, although they are going to be ignored by the Prometheus `kubernetes-service-endpoints` job that scrapes these metrics.
 Instead, the Prometheus server's metrics will be scraped by a [specific `prometheus-self` job configured to connect with the Prometheus localhost server process directly](#configuration-file-prometheusyaml).

     Since they are explicitly excluded by the `kubernetes-service-endpoints` job configuration, you can leave the `prometheus.io` annotations here.
 They still could be used by some other tool able to read Prometheus metrics.
 Also, it can be considered a good practice to annotate this Prometheus service like all the others you have declared up till now for consistency.